Rail transport in Malaysia: Johor Bahru-Singapore Rapid Transit System

-Kuala Lumpur Light Rapid Transit (LRT) 3rd Line
+Klang Valley Light Rapid Transit (LRT) 3rd System

-A third LRT system is under construction which, once completed, will link the city centre with the cities of Shah Alam and Klang.
-The line, which spans 37 km, has 25 permanent stations under construction, one of them being kept as provisional stations for the future.
-The LRT line is planned to be fully operational by 2026.
+A third LRT system was completed in 2026, linking the city centre with the cities of Shah Alam and Klang.
+The line, which spans 37.8 km, has 20 stations with another 6 under construction, planning to begin operations by 2031.
+It is the first line in the Klang Valley Integrated Transit System to be situated completely outside the borders of Kuala Lumpur.

-Klang Valley Mass Rapid Transit (MRT) Circle Line
+Klang Valley Mass Rapid Transit (MRT) 3rd Line

-The Klang Valley Mass Rapid Transit project is a proposed three-line 150 km MRT system by Gamuda Berhad-MMC Corporation Berhad for the Klang Valley which envisages a "Wheel and Spoke" concept comprising two northeast–southwest radial lines and one circle line looping around Kuala Lumpur.
-The proposal was announced in early-June 2010 and construction works were targeted to commence in early 2011, leading to project completion in 2016 for the first line.
+The Klang Valley Mass Rapid Transit (KVMRT) project is a proposed three-line 150 km MRT system by Gamuda-MMC Corporation Berhad for the Klang Valley which envisages a "Wheel and Spoke" concept comprising two northeast–southwest radial lines and one circle line looping around Kuala Lumpur.
+The proposal was announced in early-June 2010 and construction works were targeted to commence in early 2011.

-The MRT system will be the backbone of a new transport system in Klang Valley, which will be home to an estimated 10 million people by 2020.
-The MRT system will be integrated with the existing LRT, monorail, KTM Komuter and intra- and inter-city bus services to form an effective public transportation system.

-In December 2010, the Government announced that the Kajang Line will be the first to take off.
-The Kajang Line will run from Sungai Buloh to Kajang through the Kuala Lumpur city centre.
-This route which runs from north-west to south-east of Kuala Lumpur is densely populated and is currently inadequately served by the then existing rail-based public transport.
-Upon completion, the line is estimated to provide service to 1.2 million people with an estimated daily ridership of 442,000.

-Construction of the line was officially launched on 8 July 2011 by then Malaysian Prime Minister Najib Razak.
-Phase 1 of the line, from Sungai Buloh to Semantan station was operational by December 2016 while the remainder of the line opened in July 2017.

-The MRT system will be owned by the Government of Malaysia through the Mass Rapid Transit Corporation (MRT Corp), a special purpose vehicle which is 100% owned by the Minister of Finance Incorporated.
-Rapid Rail, which is the current operator of the Klang Valley's LRT and monorail lines operated the MRT lines under its integrated fare system.
+The MRT system will be owned by the Government of Malaysia through the Mass Rapid Transit Corporation (MRT Corp), a special purpose vehicle which is 100% owned by the Minister of Finance (Incorporated).
+The three lines will be operated by Rapid Rail, which is the current operator of the Klang Valley's existing LRT and monorail lines, under its integrated Rapid KL brand and fare system.

+The first MRT line, the was fully operational by July 2017.
+The second MRT line, the was completed and fully operational by March 2023.
+Both the Kajang and Putrajaya lines form the "Spoke" component of the KVMRT project.